rahulganeshpai/nodeapp/docs/Introduction.md

 <head>
 <meta name="viewport" content="initial-scale=1, width=device-width" />
 </head>
-# Crossplane CRD Browser

-## Introduction
+# Introduction

-The Crossplane CRD Browser is an interactive tool designed to simplify the navigation, exploration, and understanding of Custom Resource Definitions (CRDs) in the Crossplane ecosystem.
+CRD Browser is an interactive tool designed to simplify the navigation, exploration, and understanding of Custom Resource Definitions (CRDs) in the Crossplane ecosystem.
 Crossplane extends Kubernetes with cloud-native capabilities by offering CRDs for provisioning cloud infrastructure.
 This browser aids developers, DevOps engineers, and cloud architects in managing these complex resources more effectively.

 ## Features